 There is another handy feature of bash and other shells (which should be enabled by default on your lab accounts), which is generically known as completion.
-The basic idea is that you can type the first few characters of a command name (i.e. the first word typed after the prompt), or a filename (i.e. essentially any word that follows a command name), and then type the TAB key.
+The basic idea is that you can type the first few characters of a command name (i.e. the first word typed after the prompt), or a filename (i.e. essentially any word that follows a command name), and then depress the TAB key.
 If there is a unique command name (filename) that begins with the characters that you have typed, the shell will automatically complete the command name (filename).
-Especially for long names this can save a considerable amount of typing.
-If the initial few characters that you have typed do not uniquely identify a command or filename, then if you type a second TAB (with no other intervening characters), the shell will display a listing of all possible matches, then allow you to continue typing.
-As you enter additional characters you can again use TAB at any point to attempt a completion (or two consecutive TABS to see all possible completions).
+Especially for long command names this can save a considerable amount of typing.
+If the initial few characters that you have typed do not uniquely identify a command or filename, then the shell will either display all of the commands (filenames) that start with the string of characters that you have typed, or, if there are a lot of such commands (filenames), will prompt you to enter y should you wish to see them all.
+In the former case (i.e. when there aren't many matches) you can type additional characters and use TAB at any point to attempt a completion.